Oral Health

 These trays have whitening gels placed into them.
 You wear the tray for several hours while sleeping or relaxing.
 The gel slowly dissolves around your teeth, leaving your teeth whiter and brighter.

 This option is safe in moderation.
-It's also better to use custom-made trays instead of buying pre-packaged ones to ensure minimal contact of the whitening gel with your gums.
+It’s also better to use custom-made trays instead of buying pre-packaged ones to ensure there’s minimal contact between the whitening gel and your gums.

 Whitening Pens